 This immediately removes that individual from your message group.
-If you don’t have the option to ‘Remove’ then you’ll have to start a new thread without the unwanted contact.
-The chat history will still remain on your phone but they won’t receive any new ones as long as you send your texts in the new group and not the old one.
+If you don’t have the option to ‘Remove,’ you’ll have to start a new thread without the unwanted contact.
+The chat history will remain on your phone, but they won’t receive any new ones as long as you send your texts in the new group and not the old one.

 Removing Yourself From a Group iMessage

-Open the group iMessage just as you did before and click on the small ‘i’ under the profile pictures.
+- Open the group iMessage just as before and click on the small ‘i’ under the profile pictures.

 Adding Someone to a Group iMessage

 Open the information page just as we’ve done above, and tap on the option ‘+ Add Contact.’
-Choose the contact and add them to the group like you normally would.
+Choose the contact and add them to the group like you usually would.

 Mute A Conversation In iMessage

-If you’re not ready to leave the conversation but you’d like to take a break, you can hide the alerts.
+If you’re not ready to leave the conversation but want to take a break, you can hide the alerts.
 This involves less hassle and saves you from a confrontation.

 - Open the group chat on your iPhone and tap the circle of profile pictures at the top of the window